versionpress/versionpress/docs/content/en/07-integrations/04-hosts.md

 ## Supported hosts

+### SiteGround

+[SiteGround](https://www.siteground.com/) is a popular WordPress host and it fully supports VersionPress.

 ### FastComet

 [FastComet](http://www.fastcomet.com/) is an SSD cloud hosting with CloudFlare & 24/7 Premium Support.
 VersionPress works fine there without needing to do anything else.